Sunday, June 27, 2010

 B: The Italian works very well with the Romanian in a song like this.

 A: Three minutes of music that do exactly what’s required of them.
-Naturally I’m bound to like the piano and strings and frown upon the use of an electric guitar.
+Needless to say I like the piano and strings and frown upon the use of the electric guitar.

 V: I want to have Vlad Miriţa’s babies, preferably on tap.
 Nico’s arrival is the green light for the shouting match that ensues.
-What is she wearing?
+What is she wearing in the semi?
 The slinky silver number in the final’s an improvement, but she still looks like his mum.

 18 Russia